 A physical parameterization is a code that represents one or more physical processes that force or close model dynamics.
 It is defined by the code implementation of the mathematical functions comprising the scheme, and not by a particular set of parameters or coefficients that could be set externally.

 A physics suite is a set of non-redundant atmospheric physical parameterizations that have been designed or modified to work together to meet the forcing and closure requirements of a dynamical core used for a weather or climate prediction application.
-A set of physical parameterizations chosen to be identified as a suite results from the needs and of a particular user, developer, or group of either.
+A set of physical parameterizations chosen to be identified as a suite results from the needs and judgments of a particular user, developer, or group of either.

 In some cases, a suite may be identified as a benchmark or reference set of physical parameterizations, against which variations can be tested.
 Since a suite can be configured in different ways for different applications by modifying its tunable parameters, an accompanying set of tunable parameters should be specified when defining a reference implementation or configuration of a physics suite.